Tonia Antoniazzi: Brexit

-Trans rights
+LGBT+ rights

 In October 2021, Antoniazzi criticised the LGBT charity Stonewall, stating the Welsh government had promoted an "ideological culture" and were "dictated to by Stonewall".

 In January 2022, Antoniazzi and four other Labour delegates to the Parliamentary Assembly of the Council of Europe tabled ten amendments to Resolution 2417, "Combating rising hate against LGBTI people in Europe".
 The amendments sought to include the word "sex" alongside gender identity, de-conflate the situation in the UK from Hungary, Poland, Russia and Turkey, and remove references to alleged anti-LGBTI movements in the UK.
 The delegates were criticised by Pink News for removing references to anti-LGBTI attacks in the UK, a condemnation of anti-trans movements and a call to withdraw funding from anti-LGBTI groups or authorities; in turn the delegates were defended by Debbie Hayton, a gender-critical activist, for protesting the removal of sex-essentialist language she considered important for non-trans women.

 In July 2022, Antoniazzi submitted an application on behalf of the gender critical group Labour Women's Declaration for them to have a stand at the Party's annual conference in Liverpool, which was subsequently denied.
 In response, Antoniazzi pushed for the group's public conference, chaired by her, to be given an official listing.

+In July 2026, Antoniazzi became the primary sponsor of EDM603, a motion which claims to express "extreme concern at Amnesty International UK's report entitled A Growing Threat: the Anti-Rights Movement in the UK".

+Abortion

+In June 2025, the UK Parliament voted to end prosecution for women who self-manage abortions.
+The amendment, led by Antoniazzi, removed criminal penalties under the Offences Against the Person Act 1861, ensuring women would no longer face legal action.